krisnagoda/Election_Analysis/README.md

 ## Election Audit Summary

-The new code is ready to be reused across other local, congressional, and senatorial districts.
-With the  input data formatting standardization we implemented, we can simply update the file path in PyPoll_Challenge.py and rerun the code to produce comparable output for any election.
+Our new code is ready to be reused across other local, congressional, and senatorial districts.
+With the input data format standardization we implemented, we can simply update the file path in PyPoll_Challenge.py and rerun the code to produce a comparable output for any election.

 ## Resources